 - Mount Type: 10×1 Standard

 - Cage lock functionality: The idea behind Cage Lock is to allow you, the rider, to take off your rear wheel easily when dealing with flats on road and gravel terrains.
 The cage of the derailleur can be locked in place towards the front during installation or removal.
-To release the pin, the cage needs to be pushed towards the front once more so that the derailleur can fall back in its place for use.
+To release the pin, the cage needs to be pushed towards the front once more so that the derailleur is able to fall back in its place for use.

 - Exact Actuation technology: Characterized by equal cable pull on every gear shift, the 1:1 actuation ratio will help you to make quick and precise shifts.
-This ratio denotes the ratio between how much the shifter cable travels with the movement of the derailleur.
+This denotes the ratio between how much the shifter cable travels with movement of the derailleur.
 The adjustment for the drivetrain will feel better, while it makes little or no noise.

 - Cannot be used with 2x drivetrains